 A sifting decision is made based on the overall confidence levels and grades given by the peer review process.
 An application will be rejected when the threshold of unsupportive review scores is reached.
 Details of the threshold will be included on the relevant funding opportunity webpage on the UKRI Funding Finder.
+A review is considered unsupportive where it is marked as Not Recommended for Funding or Not Suitable for Funding (score 1 - 3).
 If an application is rejected at sift stage 2, it will not be made available for Applicant Response.
 The reviews will be made available to the applicant through the Funding Service.